-- 1. comply with all land-use restrictions and institutional controls; - 2. assist and cooperate with those performing the cleanup and provide access to the property; - 3. comply with all information requests and administrative subpoenas that have or may be issued in connection with the property; and - 4. provide all legally required notices. - i.
-Property Ownership Eligibility Petroleum Sites (Disregard this item if you do not have a petroleum site.)
+- i) comply with all land-use restrictions and institutional controls; - ii) assist and cooperate with those performing the cleanup and provide access to the property; - iii) comply with all information requests and administrative subpoenas that have or may be issued in connection with the property; and - iv) provide all legally required notices.

+(b) Property Ownership Eligibility - Petroleum Sites

+(Disregard this item if you do not have a petroleum site.)